Investigation into Cook's Technique and

 by Cook, Livingston and Atlantic at the time have been noticed by

 a few technically interested people already for a long time.
-But
+But most

-find a solution for playing these binaural records.
+for playing these binaural records.

 The negative side of writing this article is that some sellers may